shujahameed/Linear-Regression---Python-Implementation/README.md

 2. optimizer.ipynb is a Python 3 notebook containing the code for optimization functions and learning rates
 3.  data.txt contains dataset for linear regression in one variable

+Kindly update the path to the data.csv file in the python notebooks as per your system before executing the code.